‘The Bold And The Beautiful’ Spoilers: Brooke Moves On, Ridge & Eric Swap Wives?

 Though Brooke is devastated and wants to get back at those who hurt her, she wants to spare Eric from the same heartbreak.
 She knows that the weight of the double betrayal could be too much for him.
 On the flip side, keeping the affair from Eric would mean siding with the errant lovers in their deception.
 What’s the right thing to do?

-Meanwhile, The Bold and the Beautiful spoilers reveal that the Forresters are stunned to hear that Brooke cancelled her wedding.
+Meanwhile, The Bold and the Beautiful spoilers reveal that the Forresters are stunned to hear that Brooke canceled her wedding.
 They smell a scandal and will be impatiently awaiting news about what really went down.

 Tuesday, April 4

-On the Tuesday episode of The Bold and the Beautiful, Pam (Alley Mills) and Charlie (Dick Christie) will hold on to their secret when people start asking questions about the cancelled nuptials.
+On the Tuesday episode of The Bold and the Beautiful, Pam (Alley Mills) and Charlie (Dick Christie) will hold on to their secret when people start asking questions about the canceled nuptials.

 Spoilers also show that Katie and Quinn will have an explosive encounter about the latter’s affair.